anna-wojcik/Notebook-with-grades-react/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Project Status
-Project is in progress and it is the result of learing programming.

-## Room for Improvment
-To do:
-* Ability to delete marks
+Project is finished now.
+However, during the acquisition of new knowledge, the project will be expanded.

 ## Acknowledgments
-This project was inspired by the course "Frontened Developer from the basis" by online programming school YouCode.
+This project was made thanks to the knowledge gained on the course "Frontened Developer from the basis" run by online programming school YouCode.

 ## Author
 Created by Anna Wójcik.